Subscribe to our

 This system has been expanded and now covers most European and western countries, including the UK, Canada, USA, Australia and NZ (see the full list).
 It is valid for 30 days in India, and so we run all our treks so that you are within this time.

 First, you must fill out the form online more than 4 days prior to arrival, then you can get a Tourist Visa On Arrival (TVOA).
 You can fill out the form up a month prior to arrival, and we suggest you start on this early.
-The 30 days starts on your India arrival.
+The 30 days starts on your arrival in India.

 When arriving at Delhi, go to the TVOA counters which are at the very end of the Immigration hall.
 Don't line up at the normal passport counters.